COHR Factor-Based Stock Analysis

 Below is Validea's guru fundamental report for COHERENT CORP (COHR).
-Of the 22 guru strategies we follow, COHR rates highest using our Small-Cap Growth Investor model based on the published strategy of Motley Fool.
-This strategy looks for small cap growth stocks with solid fundamentals and strong price performance.
+Of the 22 guru strategies we follow, COHR rates highest using our Contrarian Investor model based on the published strategy of David Dreman.
+This contrarian strategy finds the most unpopular mid- and large-cap stocks in the market and looks for improving fundamentals.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.